 Several issues can prevent crispy chicken: the chicken was not evenly coated in starch, the oil may not be hot enough, the heat was too low, or the pan may be overcrowded.
 Moving the chicken too much while frying can also stop it from forming a crust.

 The chicken can be air fried by first evenly spraying the air fryer basket with neutral oil.
 Then place the coated chicken into air fryer basket in a single layer giving each piece enough room.
 You'll need to air fry in batches.
 Evenly spray oil over the chicken.
-Air fry at 400 F for 12-14 minutes until golden crispy brown, no need to flip.
+Air fry at 400 F for 12-14 minutes until golden crispy brown, with no need to flip.

 📖 Recipe